chmartin/chmartin.github.io/_posts/2019-02-27-EPL-History-Squad-Stats.md

 _Uff_

 Not great...
 Quite well correlated to each other, but not to the expected totals like the `games` variable.
-Lets make a new [frame](https://github.com/chmartin/FBref_EPL/blob/master/Scrape_output/bad_WLD_totals_squad.csv) with all the bad totals and save it for later:
+Let's make a new [frame](https://github.com/chmartin/FBref_EPL/blob/master/Scrape_output/bad_WLD_totals_squad.csv) with all the bad totals and save it for later:

 ```
 df_bad_WLD_totals = df[((df['games']-df['my_games']) != 0) | ((df['games_starts_gk']-df['my_games']) != 0) | ((df['games_starts_gk']-df['games']) != 0)]